-During lock-down, I expected to discover something about myself - how I cope with periods of isolation, how to maintain focus and concentration for extended periods and how to keep my snout out of the fridge for more than 3 hours at a time.
+During lock-down, I expected to discover something about myself - how I cope with periods of isolation, how to maintain focus and concentration for extended periods of time and how to keep my snout out of the fridge for more than 3 hours.
 However, what I didn't expect to discover was that I had Stage 2 Prostate cancer.

 As a reasonably fit 56 year-old - playing sport all my life, an ex-cyclist of middling ability, never smoked, not had a drink in years, no history of cancer in my family and a reasonably healthy lifestyle, I thought this only happens to other (older) guys.
 Oh, how wrong was I!